rolandwalker/simpleclip/README.markdown

 ## Keybindings

-Turning on `simpleclip-mode` activates clipboard-oriented key bindings which are modifiable in customize.
+Turning on `simpleclip-mode` activates clipboard-oriented key bindings which are modifiable in `customize`.

 The default bindings override keystrokes which may be bound as alternatives for kill/yank commands on your system.
 "Traditional"